mazecodes/damnerror/README.md

 ## Show your support

-Give a ⭐ if you likes this project.
+Give a ⭐ if you liked this project!

 ## License